d8chang/maca-screener-dchang/README.md

 * Payment Delay - number of days the customer was late in paying
 * Subscription Type - the plan the customer's on
 * Contract length - type of contract
-* Total Spend - maybe the amount invested on customer
+* Total Spend - maybe the amount customer spent
 * Last Interaction - number of days since the last communication with the customer (assuming mutual conversation/engagement)
 * Churn - whether the customer stopped doing business with the company